Demon Lords and Archdevils

 - In Buffy the Vampire Slayer Giles sought to face Barvain, the Demon Prince.
 But The Initiative got to him first.

 - In Charmed demons had the Source of Evil and a power ranking for lesser and greater demons; as the series advanced so did the level of power the enemies they faced.

-- Supernatural has a number of named archdemons such as Azazel, Lilith, Alistair, Crowley (the last two being a Shout-Out to the occultist Aleister Crowley), Samhain...
-They are also marked by getting their own eye colours, except for Crowley, who instead of inherently being more powerful fought his way to being the King of Hell by sheer Magnificent Bastardry.
-In season 8 it's revealed that he retained the red eyes and incorporeal red smoke form indicative of crossroads demons.
-The demonic hierarchy goes something like this, Black Eyes < Red Eyes < Yellow Eyes/White Eyes < Lucifer.
+- They are also marked by getting their own eye colours, except for Crowley.
+Instead of inherently being more powerful, he fought his way to being the King of Hell by sheer Magnificent Bastardry and therefore retained the red eye color of the Crossroads demons.
+The demonic hierarchy goes something like this: Black Eyes < Red Eyes < Yellow Eyes < White Eyes < Lucifer.